leonidas/codeblog/2012/2012-01-13-implementing-semantic-anti-templating-with-jquery.md

-# Transparency - Client-side templating for Node.js and jQuery
+# Implementing Semantic Anti-Templating With jQuery

 [Single-page web applications][1] have been pretty much standard for quite a while, and I'm a strong advocate for numerous reasons (reduced latency, separation of concerns and ease of testing to name a few).